openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/README.md

     -h                           Print a usage message.
     -i                           Required.
 An input to process.
 The input must be a single image, a folder of images or anything that cv::VideoCapture can process.
-    -loop_input                  Optional.
+    -loop                        Optional.
 Enable reading the input in a loop.
     -m "<path>"                  Required.
 Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
     -m_pa "<path>"               Optional.
 Path to the Person Attributes Recognition Crossroad model (.xml) file.
     -m_reid "<path>"             Optional.
 Path to the Person Reidentification Retail model (.xml) file.